Oyster Stew Recipe

 Oyster Stew is the perfect thing to knock the chill off on a cold day.

 On a chilly day before lunch hits, I start craving a warm bowl of something.
-Soup, stew, chili … they’re all good!
+Soup, stew, chili … they are all just fine with me!
 One of our favorites is Oyster Stew.
 Oyster Stew has been something that both Randy and I grew up eating.
 If it was during a month with an “R” in it, then it was prime time for Oyster Stew.

 If you’ve never had Oyster Stew, there’s nothing quite like it.
 Although our kids have yet to acquire the taste, Randy and I still enjoy it a couple of times a year, especially during the holidays.

 Oyster Stew is easy to prepare, and pretty quick too.
 Being watchful to not allow the milk to come to a simmer, and not overcooking the oysters is about as difficult as it gets.
-It’s easy cooking, y’all.
+This is easy cooking, y’all.
 I promise!
-Get to cooking and warm up to a bowl!
+So, what are you waiting for?
+Go get cooking and warm up to a bowl of this scrumptious soup.

 A few Oyster Stew Recipe tips: